maskarade/Android-Orma/README.md

 <img src="Orma.png" width="256" height="256"  alt="Android Orma" />
 </p>

-Orma is an ORM (Object-Relation Mapper) for [Android SQLiteDatabase](http://developer.android.com/reference/android/database/sqlite/SQLiteDatabase.html), generating helper classes at compile time with **annotation processing**, inspired in ActiveAndroid, GreenDAO, and Realm.
+Orma is a ORM (Object-Relation Mapper) for [Android SQLiteDatabase](http://developer.android.com/reference/android/database/sqlite/SQLiteDatabase.html).
+Because it generates helper classes at compile time with **annotation processing**, its query builders are type-safe.

-The interface of Orma is very simple and easy to use, as the author respects the Larry Wall's wisdom:
+The interface of Orma is simple and easy to use, as the author respects the Larry Wall's wisdom:

 > Easy things should be easy, and hard things should be possible